Wryhder/FEND-Feed-Reader/README.md

 The Feed Reader app is hosted [here](https://wryhder.github.io/FEND-Feed-Reader-Testing/).
 Results of all tests run are displayed at the end of the page.

+## Tests

+The test suites include tests for:
+1. **The RSS feeds**, to ensure each feed has a name and url
+2. **The menu**, to ensure the menu toggles on/off when the menu icon is clicked
+3. **Initial feed entries**, to ensure there is at least one feed entry when the page loads
+4. **New feed selection**, to ensure that page content changes when a new feed is loaded

 ## Run app locally
 1. Clone the repo
 ```